-This is because the Source Database that the Delphix Engine is connected to is no longer the active database, but the mirror database.
-The mirror database is in NORECOVERY mode and can no longer be queried by the Delphix Engine.
+This is because the source database linked and connected to the Delphix Engine, as the dSource, is no longer the active database, but the standby (mirrored) database.
+The mirrored database is in NORECOVERY mode and can no longer be queried by the Delphix Engine.

-Using the steps provided in this document, a dSource can be reconnected to the active database if one the following has occurred:
+Using the steps provided in this document, a dSource can be reconnected to the new active database.

 This involves the following steps: